3 ways to define a JavaScript class

 1. Using a function

 This is probably one of the most common ways.
 You define a normal JavaScript function and then create an object by using the new keyword.
-To define properties and methods for a class created using function(), you use the this keyword, as seen in the following example.
+To define properties and methods for an object created using function(), you use the this keyword, as seen in the following example.

 function Apple (type) {